-- (b) In our opinion and according to information and explanations given us and on the basis of our audit procedures, Company has not made investment, provided any guarantees or given security and has not granted loans, advances in the nature of loans during the year. - (c) Based on the records examined by us and information and explanation given to us, the Company has not given any loans secured or unsecured, to any companies, firms, limited liability partnerships or other parties hence the reporting requirement of clause iii(c), (d), (e), (f) of paragraph 3 of the Order is not applicable to the Company. - iv.
+- iii.
+According to the information and explanations given to us, the Company has not granted any loans, secured or unsecured, not made any investments or provided any guarantees or given security and has not granted any advances in the nature of loans during the year to companies, firms, limited liability partnerships or other parties cover in the register maintained under Section 189 of the Act.
+Accordingly, reporting under clause 3(iii) (a) to (f) of the Order is not applicable to the Company. - iv.
 In our opinion and according to the information and explanations given to us, the Company has not directly or indirectly advanced loan to the persons covered under Section 185 of the Act or given guarantees or securities in connection with the loan taken by such persons and has complied with the provisions of section 186 of the Act, in respect of investments, loans, guarantee or security given, to the extent as applicable. - v.
 In our opinion and according to the information and explanations given to us, the Company has not accepted any deposits from the public within the meaning of sections 73 to 76 of the Act and the Rules framed there under.
 Accordingly, reporting under clause 3(v) of the Order is not applicable to the Company. - vi.
 We have broadly reviewed the books of account maintained by the Company in respect of sale of electricity where the maintenance of cost records has been specified by the Central Government under sub-section (1) of Section 148 of the Act and the rules framed there under and we are of the opinion that prima facie, the prescribed accounts and records have been prepared and maintained.
-We have not, however, made a detailed examination of the records with a view to determine whether they are accurate or complete.

-vii.
-In respect of statutory dues:

-(a) According to the information and explanations given to us and the records of the Company examined by us, in our opinion, the Company is generally regular in depositing the undisputed statutory dues in respect of, Provident Fund, Income-tax, Goods and Services tax, Duty of Customs and other material statutory dues as applicable with the appropriate authorities except in the case of Electricity duty, Energy Development Cess, Royalty, Forest Transit Fees and Contribution to District Mineral Fund, Madhya Pradesh Gramin Avsanrachna Tatha Sadak Vikas Adhiniyam (MPGATSVA) and National Mineral Exploration Trust Charges (NMET).
-As explained and records of the Company examined by us, the Company did not have any dues on account of Duty of Excise, Service tax, Value added tax, Sales tax and Employee's State Insurance.
+We have not, however, made a detailed examination of the records with a view to determine whether they are accurate or complete. - vii.
+In respect of statutory dues: - (a) According to the information and explanations given to us and the records of the Company examined by us, in our opinion, the Company is generally regular in depositing the undisputed statutory dues in respect of Provident Fund, Income-tax, Goods and Services tax, Duty of Customs and other material statutory dues as applicable with the appropriate authorities except in the case of Electricity duty, Energy Development Cess, Royalty, Forest Transit Fees and Contribution to District Mineral Fund, Madhya Pradesh Gramin Avsanrachna Tatha Sadak Vikas Adhiniyam (MPGATSVA) and National Mineral Exploration Trust Charges (NMET) wherein the dues were outstanding for a period of more than six months which has been paid in the month of March 2025 (Refer Note 25).
+As explained to us and records of the Company examined by us, the Company did not have any dues on account of Duty of Excise, Service tax, Value added tax, Sales tax and Employee's State Insurance.

-There is no undisputed amounts payable in respect of such applicable statutory dues including interest there on as at March 31, 2024 for a period of more than six months from the date they became applicable, except for the following cases:
+There are no undisputed amounts payable in respect of such applicable statutory dues as at March 31, 2025 for a period of more than six months from the date they became payable.